 Connection to the Undying Soul

-What I have realized through my Kundalini Yoga Teacher training when it comes to my meditation practices is that I’m in full acceptance, there is just this flowing awareness of what is happening right now, bathing in full awareness and love.
+What I have realized through my Kundalini Yoga Teacher training is that when it comes to my meditation practices, I’m in full acceptance.
+There is just this flowing awareness of what is happening right now, bathing in full awareness and love.
+In other words, I’m observing my own awareness taking place.
 I’m happily accepting that this is it and that is the loveliest of feelings.
 During meditation before I was very scared, especially during savasana (corpse pose) when we were laying on our yoga mats.
+I now have come to an understanding that it was my inability to relax that was challenging.
 My mind was too occupied with all other students laying on the mat, I couldn’t relax my body and I remember I felt tense, especially my neck since my thoughts were literally going like a fret-train on its tracks and it didn’t stop at any moment.
 I remember thinking about how people viewed me laying there, that I didn’t relax enough and that I was scared that people would see that I wasn’t good enough to be there sharing this sacred science with them.
 This was utter nonsense and now I can recognize that those feelings limited me of being who I was, a free soul living a physical life here on earth.
-Now in retrospect, I can see that all of these unhealthy thought patterns were a part of my process of learning to let go so I could surrender to me.
+Now in retrospect, I can see that all of these unhealthy thought patterns were a part of my process of learning to let go so I could surrender to who I truly was.

 Breathwork and How to use Pranayama in Your Daily Life